This section provides a summary of how to use this Adults Policies, Procedures and Practice (APPP) resource, and its main features.

 To search for information, type in the word or phrase you are looking for in the ‘Search’ facility and press ‘Enter’.
 It will bring up a list of all the chapters where it appears.
 The word / phrase you searched for will be highlighted in the chapter.
 To make sure the search results more accurately reflect what you are looking for, you can add inverted commas (also known as speech marks) to the word or term you are looking for, for example “safeguarding” or “adult safeguarding”.

 If you want to search for specific text within a chapter or a pdf document, you can also press ‘Ctrl’ and ‘f’ together.
 A box will appear in the top right of your screen.
 Type in the word / phrase you want to find and press ‘Enter’.
 The number of times it appears in the chapter will be displayed next to your word.
 Use the up and down arrows next to it to find all the references.

 We recommend you ‘Register with Us‘.
-This enables us to notify you that your APPP resource has been updated, which is usually every six months.
-By submitting this information, you will only receive email notifications from us in relation to APPP updates and your information will not be given to any third parties.
+This enables us to notify you when the APPP is updated.
+You will only receive email notifications in relation to APPP updates and your information will not be given to any third parties.